 Students may sign up for the minor in the Anthropology Department Office, Classroom Building B107.

-Required Courses (15 cr)
+Required Courses (15 credit hours)

-ANT 310 Mesoamerican Archaeology
+ANT 310 MESOAMERICAN ARCHAEOLOGY

-NOTE: Anthropology majors may count ONLY ANT 101 for both this minor and the major program. *Whichever course is not taken as part of the required courses.
+NOTE: Anthropology majors may count ONLY ANT 101 for both this minor and the major program.